fruitsamples/HeadsUpUI/ReadMe.txt

 Changes from Previous Versions
 1.0 - First release.
+1.1 - Upgraded project to build with the iOS 4.0 SDK.

-Copyright (C) 2008 Apple Inc. All rights reserved.
+Copyright (C) 2008-2010 Apple Inc. All rights reserved.